Pediatric and Neonatal Transitional Care

 Education and training provides families with the knowledge and skills, such as CPR, needed to meet the health care needs of their newborn.

-The program provides all of their services in a family-centered, subacute, inpatient environment, as well as in outpatient and home settings to ensure continuity and cost-effective care.
-The program is medically managed by board certified neonatologists and neonatal nurse practitioner.
+The program provides all of their services in a family-centered, subacute, inpatient environment, as well as in outpatient to ensure continuity and cost-effective care.
+The program is medically managed by board certified neonatologists and neonatal nurse practitioners.
 In addition, we collaborate and consult closely with a variety of specialists from local university teaching hospitals.

 Indications for Referral